pcdslab/specollate-page/index.md

-## Welcome to the Official Site of SpeCollate update?
+## Welcome to the Official Site of SpeCollate

 SpeCollate is the first Deep Learning-based peptide-spectrum similarity network.
-It allows you to search a peptide database by generating embeddings for both mass spectra and peptides and then performs the search process on GPU.
+It allows searching a peptide database by generating embeddings for both mass spectra and database peptides.
+Nearest neighbor search is performed in the embedding space to find the k (usually k=5) nearest peptide for each spectrum. and then performs the search process on GPU.

 SpeCollate is available as a standalone executable that can be downloaded and run on a Linux server with a Cuda-enabled GPU.